-- 23. You must advise all learners of your fees and charging policy in advance of their decision to apply for a loan. - 24.
+- 28. You must advise all learners of your fees and charging policy in advance of their decision to apply for a loan. - 29.
 We do not expect that you need to charge more than the maximum loan amount as shown on the Hub.
-For information about how the maximum amount of the loan is set, please refer to Advanced learner loans: maximum loan amounts for designated qualifications 2017 to 2018. - 25.
-A learner can only apply for a loan to cover the tuition fee element of their provision, including all costs and charges for items without which they cannot complete their qualification. - 26.
-You can: - 26.1 pass on professional bodies, membership fees, to the learner and charge these as a requirement of enrolling if this is needed to achieve the qualification - 26.2 ask a learner to pay directly for extra activities not essential to the learning, such as trips and visits.
-You must not make it a condition that a learner takes up the optional extra provision to complete or achieve their qualification - 27.
-If a learner needs a Disclosure and Barring Service (DBS) check to participate in learning, you must not charge them for this.
-If the learning is associated with the learner's employment, their employer is responsible for carrying out and paying for this check. - 28.
-A learner will only be eligible to apply for a loan that is either equal to, or less than:

-- 28.1 the maximum loan amount in the learning aims section of the Hub for the qualification(s) they are undertaking - 28.2 your fee, as shown in the learning and funding information letter issued by you to potential learners before they apply for a loan, and provided to the SLC as part of the learner's loan application (see paragraph 48 for further details) - 29.
+For information about how the maximum amount of the loan is set, please refer to Advanced learner loans: maximum loan amounts for designated qualifications 2018 to 2019. - 30.
+A learner can only apply for a loan to cover the tuition fee element of their provision, including all costs and charges for items without which they cannot complete their qualification. - 31.
+You can: - 31.1 pass on professional bodies, membership fees, to the learner and charge these as a requirement of enrolling if this is needed to achieve the qualification - 31.2 ask a learner to pay directly for extra activities not essential to the learning, such as trips and visits. - 32.
+You cannot: - 32.1 make it a condition that a learner takes up the optional extra provision to complete or achieve their qualification - 32.2 charge a learner if they need a Disclosure Barring Service to participate in learning.
+If the learning is associated with the learner's employment, their employer is responsible for carrying out and paying for this check. - 33.
+A learner will only be eligible to apply for a loan that is either equal to, or less than: - 33.1 the maximum loan amount in the learning aims section of the Hub for the qualification(s) they are undertaking - 33.2 your fee, as shown in the learning and funding information letter issued by you to potential learners before they apply for a loan, and provided to the SLC as part of the learner's loan application (see paragraph 55 for further details) - 34.
 The minimum loan value a learner can apply for is £300.